PersonalRec/PersonalRec/README.md

 4. 3D modeling and 3D printing for laboratory purposes, making courses for students.

 ● Korea Institute of Science and Technology — Research Assistant, M.Sc.
 (2016 – 2017)

 In 2019, KIST ranked as the 13th most innovative research institution in the world [link].

 1. Using Arduino, C++, and Python to process sensor signals.
 2. Establishing and adjusting equipment for the lab.
 3. Research on graphene-based nanomaterials and electronics.

+## Other Education
+● Short practical courses from Deeplearning.ai (2023)

+LangChain Chat with Your Data, LangChain for LLM Application Development, Vector Databases: from Embeddings to Applications, Understanding and Applying Text Embeddings, Large Language Models with Semantic Search, Building Systems with the ChatGPT API, ChatGPT Prompt Engineering for Developers.

+● Generative AI with Large Language Models, Deeplearning.ai and AWS (2023)

+A 4-week theoretical and practical course about best practices on LLMs pipelines, fine-tuning techniques, prompt engineering, and many more.

+● Large Language Models: Application through Production, Databricks (2023)

+A 6-week practical-oriented course on LLMs pipelines, LangChain, fine-tuning, and prompt-engineering.

+● Tripleten — Data Science Professional Training (2021)

+A 9-month intensive boot camp (20h/week) that spans from SQL, API calls, data mining, and cleaning to deep learning with TensorFlow.
+Trained on 15+ educational real-life projects regarding tabular data, time-series forecasting, and natural language processing.

+● Practicum in mathematics and Python, online learning course (2015)

+Python for math, OOP, Pandas, NumPy, and visualization with Matplotlib, Seaborn, and Plotly.

+● Introduction to Python, Microsoft edX course (2015)

+● “Shag” private programming school, Ukraine (2011)

+C++, OOP, computer hardware, network structure, and protocols.

+## Classical Education
+● Ph.D. in Nanoelectronics, TU Berlin, Germany (2017 – 2022)

+TU Berlin is ranked as the 4th best technical university in Germany.

+● M.Sc. in Nanoelectronics, dual degree program between Korea & Ukraine (2017)

+Dual degree Master’s program between one of the most innovative research institutions in the world [link], and the best technical university in Ukraine: Korea Institute of Science and Technology & Kyiv Polytechnic Institute.

+● Nanoelectronics Summer Internship, Brno University of Technology (2015)

+Brno University of Technology is ranked as the 2nd best technical university in the Czech Republic.

+● B.Sc.
+Nanoelectronics, Kyiv Polytechnic Institute, Ukraine (2015)

+The best technical university in Ukraine.

+## Hobby
+3D modeling and 3D printing of radio-controlled quadcopters and airplanes.